Daria Moroz, film actress

 Daria met her future husband in the theater, but their romance began during a rehearsal of the play Wolves and Sheep.

 On September 6, 2010 Daria married film director Konstantin Bogomolov.
-They have a daughter, Anna (born in 2010).
+Their daughter Anna was born in 2010.